BrianMillerS/ebike_usage_regression/README.md

 <br>

 Now let's dive a little deeper and break down the average day for an E-bike user:
-- Not suprisingly, rides happen most during the waking hours of a day
+- Not surprisingly, rides happen most during the waking hours of a day
 - Peak usage times happen during work days when people commute to and from work
 -